Navigating Individual and Communal Grief in Initial and Lifelong Formation

 ForMission 2.0 will take place on Zoom.
 Access to reliable internet is important.

 This is a two-day virtual workshop.
 Participation in both days is strongly encouraged in order to fully receive and engage the information.
 Given the nature of the workshop, it will not be recorded.
-This workshop is not intended for those who are currently participating and have not graduated from the ForMission program.
+The target audience for this virtual workshop is those who have completed Orientation to Formation and/or ForMission.
+Elected leaders are also welcome to register.

 Fee